10 Best Generators for Tailgating in 2023 – Reviews & Top Picks

 6. WEN Portable Inverter Generator

 The Wen Portable Inverter Generator is unique in that it has an eco-mode.
-This enables the generator to use a smaller amount of fuel if you only need a smaller number of watts.
-It has overload protection, so it’ll shut itself off if you try to draw too much power at once.
+This enables the generator to use less fuel if you only need a smaller number of watts.
+It has overload protection, so it’ll shut off if you try to draw too much power.
 It has 2,000 watts and 1,800 running watts and comes with multiple ports: two 3-prong 120V outlets, one 12V DC outlet, and one 5V USB outlet.

-This generator claims to be quiet, but it’s actually much noisier than others on our list.
-It can be distracting if running in the background.
-At 48 lbs., it’s also on the heavier side.
+This generator claims to be quiet, but it’s much noisier than others on our list.
+It can be distracting if it’s running in the background.
+At 48 pounds, it’s also on the heavier side.
 With only one handle, it’s difficult to share the weight with someone else.
 Lastly, it’s one of the more expensive generators on our list.

 - 2,000 watts and 1,800 running watts